Ipouyall/Omega-Regular-Stoch-Cert/Documents/input_format.md

 You can use two organization, the first option is to define all sections is a file, and the second option is to split sections between multiple files.
 Moreover, you can use JSON or YAML format.

+> [!TIP]
-    For the webUI version, don't split each subsection sections to multiple files.
-Also, system alyways assumes the inputs are valid.
+> For the webUI version, don't split each subsection sections to multiple files.

+> [!TIP]
+> System always assumes the inputs are valid and may not check for all errors before running the system.

 Here we discuss how each section should be defined.